astashov/vim-ruby-debugger/README.md

 # Features #

-1. It can debug any Ruby application (Rails, by default), using **ruby-debug-ide** gem
+1. It can debug any Ruby application (Rails, by default), using **ruby-debug-ide** or **debugger-xml** gem
-2. The debugger looks like in the Netbeans - you can go through the code, watch variables, breakpoints in separate window, set and remove breakpoints.
+2. The debugger looks like in any IDE - you can go through the code, watch variables, breakpoints in separate window, set and remove breakpoints.
-3. It supports command-line rdebug commands.
-E.g., you can execute ':RdbCommand p User.all' in command line of VIM and it will display result like usual echo VIM command.
+3. It supports execution of commands in the context of stopped line.
+E.g., you can execute ':RdbEval User.all' in command line of VIM and it will display the result like usual echo VIM command.

 # Requirements #